 As described in Section 4.4, MassHealth proposes to implement differential copayments depending on whether a member is in the PCC Plan or FFS, or enrolled in an MCO or ACO.
 The primary goal of these changes is to encourage members to choose more comprehensive, coordinated and managed model of care by enrolling in an MCO or ACO instead of the PCC Plan, while updating cost sharing rules in accordance with the ACA.
-While income based cost-sharing limits will be the same for the member regardless of their delivery system, members at income levels below 50 percent of the FPL (50 percent of MassHealth members) will no longer be charged copayments in any delivery system.
-To encourage enrollment in MCOs and ACOs, PCC Plan enrollees will pay higher copayments on select services than MCO or ACO enrollees.
+While income based cost-sharing limits will be the same for the member regardless of their delivery system, to encourage enrollment in MCOs and ACOs, PCC Plan enrollees will pay higher copayments on select services than MCO or ACO enrollees.
 As discussed in Section 4.3.1.2, members who do choose the PCC Plan will be able to disenroll from the PCC Plan and enroll in an MCO or ACO at any time.
-While PCC Plan copayments will be higher than ACO and MCO copayments, they will remain nominal (\$4.00) to ensure affordability and continued access to care for all MassHealth members.
-All members who are currently categorically excluded from paying copayments will maintain their exclusions.
-In accordance with current MassHealth regulations, a member's inability to pay a copayment shall not result in denial of service in any delivery system.
+While PCC Plan copayments will be higher than ACO and MCO copayments, they will remain nominal (e.g., under \$5) to ensure affordability and continued access to care for all MassHealth members.